jrhechavarriah/Tamarindus_ISSR_EC/README.md

+# Tamarindus_ISSR_EC

-# Curated ISSR Dataset and Reproducible Python Workflow for Tamarindus indica L.
+## FAIR-curated ISSR dataset and reproducible computational workflow for genetic diversity analysis of Tamarindus indica in Ecuador

 ## Description